YellowJacketLinux/Platillo/TRADEMARK-STATEMENT.md

 with the actual Twitter bird.
 See ‘*Hustler v.
 Falwell*, 485 U.S. 46 (1988)’.

 There was another religious authoritarian leader in history, his name was Antiochus IV Epiphanes.
-It is rather amazing to me that religious people in America do not understand the danger of such evil when their books of Daniel and 1 and 2 Maccabees were authored in response to the events caused by that evil and vile political leader.
+It is rather amazing to me that the Evangelicals in America do not understand the danger of such evil when their books of Daniel and 1 and 2 Maccabees were authored in response to the events caused by that evil and vile political leader.
 I guess history is not a passion of study for them.